 Which CRM Is Right For My Business

 If you’re new to CRM, you might be wondering what it’s all about.
 Well, CRM, or customer relationship management, is software that keeps all of your prospect and customer data in one place.
-Essentially, you can go to one dashboard and get an idea for the pulse of your sales, marketing, customer service, and other core operations.
-CRM is important because it can be used to automate many of the daily tasks you’ve probably got your team doing.
-This frees them up to do other things, all while giving you valuable data that can help grow your business.
+Essentially, you can go to one dashboard and see an overview of your sales, marketing, customer service, and other core operations.
+CRM, especially operational CRM,is important because it can automate many of the daily tasks you and your staff are undertaking.
+This frees them up to undertake other tasks, while the automating side of an operational CRM provides you valuable data that can help grow your business.
 CRM is important to the life of your business!

-It can be used to store your contact information, including data for prospects and customers; manage your marketing campaigns; and identify sales opportunities.
-CRM software can do an amazing variety of things, such as handle e-mail blasts, schedule appointments, handle customer care, collect data, identify and predict trends, and much more.
+A CRM can be used to store your contact information, including data for prospective revenue and existing customers and to manage your marketing campaigns; and identify sales opportunities.
+Operational CRMs and Analytical CRMs can perform an amazing variety of tasks, such as handling e-mail campaigns, schedule appointments, handle customer care, collect data, identify and predict trends, and much more.

-While you might already know a bit about CRM, now you’re ready to dive in.
-Most people are unaware that there are actually various types of CRM.
+While you might already know a bit about CRM, now you’re ready to dive in and learn more.
+Most people are unaware that there are actually various specific types of CRM.
 In fact, there are three kinds of CRM, and each type has its very own purpose.
-CRM is beautifully dynamic and designed to work for you, and in this article, we’re going to give you a comprehensive look at the three kinds of CRMs out there, who they are designed for, and what they can do for you.
+CRM can be beautifully dynamic and in this article, we’re going to give you a comprehensive look at the three kinds of CRMs out there, who they are designed for, and what they can do for you.
 If you’re looking to get the most from CRM, then you need to know the ins and outs of each kind of CRM.

 The Three Kinds of CRM and What They Can Do For You

 1. Operational CRMs